Here are some examples of dissertations, on topics of a student’s choice, broadly within the remit of myth, cosmology and the sacred.

 This is a famous story from Chuang Tzu.
 He points out, before this part, that when we are in a dream, we don’t realize that we are dreaming.
 He says only when we wake from a dream, do we know that we are in a dream.
 Likewise, if we are in myth, is it possible for us to realize that we are in myth?
 Do we know whose myth that we are in?
 Do we live our lives, or do the Gods and Goddesses live through our lives?

-The Falcon and the Falconer: Personal and Universal Bird Symbolism in the Poetry of W.B.
-Yeats - Marcus Sly
+The Falcon and the Falconer: personal and universal Bird Symbolism in the Poetry of W.B.
+Yeats by Marcus James

 There are myriad birds scattered throughout William Butler Yeats’s plays and poetry.
 In the lyric poems alone there are over 90 references to birds of one type or another, ranging from familiar native wildfowl—jackdaws, ravens, doves, sparrows, moorhens—to the famous golden bird of Byzantium that was “Planted on the starlit golden bough” to “scorn aloud / In glory of changeless metal”.
 There has been a good deal of scholarly attention paid to the golden